WordPress/openverse/documentation/projects/proposals/rekognition_data/20240320-project_proposal_rekognition_data.md

 described above:

+- Determine and design how machine-generated tags will be displayed/conveyed in the API
-- Determine and design how machine-generated tags will be displayed/conveyed in the API and the frontend
+- Determine and design how machine-generated tags will be displayed/conveyed in the frontend
 - Augment the catalog database with the suitable tags